LoopToGo scripting language

 loadScriptDynamicstring filename, [string arg1, etc.]Load a script in memory at execution time.
 Slower than loadScript because will access the drive but necessary for passing arguments or acessing variables defines by the parent script.
 The script will be created in the same namespace as the parent if any.

-loadSongstring songFilename [, bool force, bool dontAskToUsePreviousAutoSavedSong]Load the song specified by songFilename. songFilename can be a relative or absolute path.
+loadSongstring songFilename [, bool force, bool dontAskToSaveCurrentSong [, bool dontAskToUsePreviousAutoSavedSong]]Load the song specified by songFilename. songFilename can be a relative or absolute path.
 A relative path will look in {user}/Documents/LoopToGo/Songs.
 When force is set to a number different from 0, the current song will be close without asking for saving.
+When dontAskToSaveCurrentSong is set to a number different from 0, the song will be loaded without asking the user to save the current song if it has been modified.
 When dontAskToUsePreviousAutoSavedSong is set to a number different from 0, the song will be loaded without asking the user to load a previous auto saved song.
-These 2 parameters must be used carefully.
+These 3 parameters must be used carefully.

 namespacestring namespaceNamePart of namespace and endNamespace concept.
 Set the namespace scope to namespaceName.
 A endNamespace command must be used to end the namespace scope (and return to the prior namespace scope).
 Namespaces can be nested.
 See help page for more details.